 The cost of PGCE or School Direct (non-salaried) courses varies.
-The course charge levied by Middlesex University for 2018-19 is £9,250.
+The course charge levied by Middlesex University is £9,250.
 There are bursaries for non-salaried course candidates.
 The amount will depend on the subject you wish to train in and your class of degree.

 What will my teacher training programme be like?